-Passing three abbeys in various states, and crossing the old Calne branchline to Taynton & Tibberton village hall; lunch inc cake included in the fee.
-Follow roads around the Forest of Dean and back across the bridge.
+Pass three abbeys in various states, crossing the old Calne branchline and pass through Gloucester to Taynton.
+Follow roads around the Forest of Dean before up George’s Delight then back across the Severn Bridge.

 WHERE:Gary Harris Cycles

 Common Mead Ln Hambrook [nr Frenchay], BS16 1QQ